teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

 |0|The String heap is either absent or its size is less than or equal to 2<sup>16</sup> bytes long.|
 |1|The Blob heap is either absent or its size is less than or equal to 2<sup>16</sup> bytes long.|

 Immediately after the header come the tables.
 Each table is identified by a number from zero to sixty three corresponding to a bit in the __TablesPresent__ field, and contains one or more rows, which are structures of constant size.
 The tables are ordered by this number in ascending order.
 Using the __RowCounts__ and __RowSizes__ fields, readers can easily calculate the position and size of each table.
+After the tables, the table stream MUST NOT contain additional data.

 Each table row is stored as the concatenation of its columns and indexed starting from one.
 A column can be: